It Ain’t Easy

 Confounding the camera trapper!

 Raccoons are infinitely mischievous and are utterly fascinated by the trail cameras they discover voyeurizing their habitat.
-Definitely a bad combination of traits as camera trappers are concerned!
+Definitely a bad combination of traits as far as camera trappers are concerned!
 Rabbits are less deliberately irksome, but their casual grazing in front of the cameras still robs battery life and SD card bytes intended for the imaging of more tantalizing quarry!
 We want candid shots of deer and bobcats, not front yard bunnies!